Author: Hip Videos

 Now, thanks to a new initiative by Vermont Private Hospital in partnership with the Victorian Orthopaedic Group, Nexus and Medibank, together we can offer no out-of-pocket costs (besides hospital excesses if applicable) for some types of hip and knee replacement surgeries for eligible Medibank members.

-“I’m a big believer in rapid recovery and providing the best environment for patients to heal and get their life back on track as soon as possible,” Dr Rodda said.
+“I’m a big believer in rapid recovery and providing the best environment for patients to heal and get their life back on track as soon as possible,”

 “I specialise in a minimally invasive total hip replacement and rapid recovery total knee replacement and perform several hundred procedures each year.
 Experience and research tells us that with the right support, patients achieve better outcomes and a better healing experience when they recover in the comfort of their own home (1,2).